anamtakhan93/UAVandV/README.md

-## Website for DSN 2025 Conference
+## Website for UAV&V tool

-Built using [W3.CSS](https://www.w3schools.com/w3css/default.asp), with this [template](https://www.w3schools.com/w3css/tryw3css_templates_portfolio.htm) as a starting point.

-Some elements are also borrowed from the [DSN 2019 site](http://2019.dsn.org/) by Ibéria Medeiros.
+The template is taken from DSN 2025.